Conditions and career paths for gender researchers

 Another important addressee for the study could be research funders who need a greater understanding of the funding situation in the field of gender research, and others include those involved in research policy, i.e. agencies and authorities, politicians and trade unions.

-The study is being undertaken in partnership with representatives from Sveriges genusforskarförbund (SGF – the Swedish Association for Gender Researchers), Ämnesföreningen för genusvetenskap (ÄG – the National Association for Gender Studies) and the Secretariat’s Nordic sister organisation Kilden.
+The study has been undertaken in partnership with representatives from Sveriges genusforskarförbund (SGF – the Swedish Association for Gender Researchers), Ämnesföreningen för genusvetenskap (ÄG – the National Association for Gender Studies) and the Secretariat’s Nordic sister organisation Kilden.